-The PFS that was published on April 15, 2016 has been prepared in accordance with NI 43-101 and is entitled, Technical Report on the Pre-Feasibility Study for the Sonora Lithium Project, Mexico, 15 April 2016.
-The authors of the PFS are Ausenco Limited ("Ausenco"), SRK and Independent Mining Consultants Inc. ("IMC").
+The PFS that was published on April 15, 2016 was prepared in accordance with NI 43-101 and is entitled, Technical Report on the Pre-Feasibility Study for the Sonora Lithium Project, Mexico, Apri 15, 2016.
+The authors of the PFS are Ausenco, SRK and Independent Mining Consultants Inc. ("IMC").
 The PFS has been filed on SEDAR and is also available on the Company's website.